mr-s8/youtube_downloader/README.md

 - allow user to choose resolution
 - show debug messages to a textbox in the gui (also because multithreading spams the console)  ✓
 - check Linux compatibility

-To fix:
-- with the ANDROID_CREATOR client, in some cases, there is no 1080p stream, even though there should be one, using the ADROID client could fix this, it fixes a loop bug with age restricted videos, but leads to 403 errors very often; how can I eliminate all these bugs?
+- FIX BUG: with the ANDROID_CREATOR client, in some cases, there is no 1080p stream, even though there should be one, using the ADROID client could fix this, it fixes a loop bug with age restricted videos, but leads to 403 errors very often; how can I eliminate all these bugs?